What is an overactive thyroid?

 - Surgery – your thyroid gland can be partially or entirely removed during an operation.
 This option is usually considered if medication does not work or if your thyroid gland is swollen.
 After surgery, you will need to take levothyroxine for the rest of your life (3).

-A balanced diet, along with a few specific foods, can aid in treating or preventing the effects of hyperthyroidism.
-The condition can cause your bones to weaken and thin, so having sufficient amounts of calcium is beneficial.
-These are in foods such as cheese, yoghurt, spinach, soybeans, and nuts (especially almonds).
+A balanced diet, along with a few specific foods, can support thyroid health.
+Hyperthyroidism can cause your bones to weaken, so having sufficient amounts of calcium is beneficial.
+You can find calcium in foods such as cheese, yoghurt, spinach, soybeans, and nuts (especially almonds).
 Taking vitamin D and calcium supplements during treatment can strengthen your bones (4).

-Visit our blog for a comprehensive overview of the thyroid diet or speak to a doctor about the best regime for you.
+Visit our blog for a comprehensive overview of the thyroid diet or speak to a doctor or dietitian about the best dietary choices for you.

 An overactive thyroid can cause complications if it is not treated appropriately or early enough.
 Some of the related health risks are: